dheerajvs/art-gallery/src/pages/items/tea-light-candle-with-decoupage-bottle-elephant-₹-300.md

 ---
 templateKey: item
-title: Tea Light Candle with Decoupage Bottle Elephant ₹ 300
+title: Decoupage Bottle Elephant ₹ 500
-medium: Decoupage Bottle and Tea Light Candle
+medium: 'Glass Bottle, Tea Light Candle and Acrylic Paints'
 description: >-
   This beautiful decoupage bottle with elephants adds ethnic look to any environment.
-This decoupage bottle serves dual purpose as a Tea Light Candle Holder as well as a vase to hold water plants or flowers.
-Price: ₹ 300 + Delivery
+This decoupage bottle serves dual purpose as a Tea Light Candle Holder as well as a vase to hold aquatic plants or flowers.
+Price: ₹ 500 + Delivery
 width: '2'
 height: '7'